sb852/kaggle/README.md

 __Is the depent variable normally distributed?__
 The count variable is skewed to the right.
 There are many hours in which very few bikes were rented out and there are fewer hours where a lot of bikes are rented out.
 Decision trees are a good choice for unbalanced datasets.
 It should also be noted that there a number of outliers present (e.g. values above 800, see boxplot outliers).
 These might be holidays with especially good weather.
-We will take care of these outliers in a later step.
+We performed a log transformation on the output variables to reduce the effect of outliers.

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/dependent_var.jpg)